 Center for Civil Rights Remedies

-The Center for Civil Rights Remedies is a new initiative that began in the summer of 2011.
-The CCRR's special projects, on the School-to-Prison Pipeline and Racial Inequity in Special Eduction, are supported with funding from Atlantic Philanthropies and carried out under the auspices of the Civil Rights Project and in collaboration with several partner organizations.
+The Center for Civil Rights Remedies is an initiative that began in the summer of 2011.
+The CCRR's special projects, on the School-to-Prison Pipeline and Racial Inequity in Special Eduction, are supported with grants and contract funding, and carried out under the auspices of the Civil Rights Project and in collaboration with several partner organizations.

 Mission: